|

 wearing heavy clothing which would have made it almost impossible to get

-up out of the Granville dock.
+up out of the Granville Dock.
 He would probably not have been heard if

 he had called out, though his wet cap was found in a boat moored nearby,